Take the red pill.

 Find Something To Work On

 After you are comfortable building the server, the next step is to find something that you would like to work on.
-Scan through bug tracking system and look for an issue you would like to fix.
+Scan through our issue tracking system and look for an issue you would like to fix.
+For the WildFly Core subproject, we use a separate project in the issue tracker , so it's a good idea to check there as well.
 We also stick features that have not been scheduled / assigned into a special version called Awaiting Volunteers.
 It is usually best to start with something small though like a minor priority bug.
-If you need help locating a task, feature, or bug to work on, just join our IRC channel and ask for help.
-When you do locate an issue be sure to announce you intention in the JIRA so that others don't end up duplicating your effort.
+If you need help locating a task, feature, or bug to work on, just join our HipChat channel and ask for help.
+When you do locate an issue be sure to announce your intention in the JIRA so that others don't end up duplicating your effort.

 Subscribe to our Mailing List